milesfleisher/ARIana/README.md

 The clinical workflow language (e.g., Pre-Op Checklist, safety timers, fluoroscopy guidance) and several UI conventions are adapted from the original manual.
 All original credit belongs to the original authors.

 ---

-## License

-Choose a license (e.g., MIT / Apache-2.0 / BSD-3-Clause) and add it as `LICENSE` in the root of your repository.
-Update the header of this README with the chosen license if desired.